 Harold Ansty, a member of the East Stoke Ansteys, was born in Swindon on 25 March 1893 to parents George Frederick Ansty and Emma Grant.
 He was brother to fellow Anstey heroes Frederick Cecil Ansty and Edward James Ansty.
-Harold grew up in Swindon, living at 18 Western Street and later 33 Farnsby Street, where in the 1911 Census he was a “moulder” at the Great Western Railway Works.
+He grew up in Swindon, attending King William Street Church Of England School and living at 18 Western Street and later 33 Farnsby Street, where in the 1911 Census he was a “moulder” at the Great Western Railway Works.

 [Note: All we know of the 98th Field Company was that it was part of the 21st Division which served on the Western Front in France throughout most of the war.
 However from the time Harold joined them in April 1918 they were not involved in any major battles].